 Kirstin Waldkoenig

-Kirstin is passionate about diverse landscapes, from desert soil to old growth forests.
-She originally learned to love the outdoors in the foothills of the Appalachians.
+Kirstin is passionate about diverse landscapes, from cryptobiotic desert soil to old growth forests.
+She originally fostered a love for the outdoors while growing up in the foothills of the Appalachians.
 Along a Pangea-old river in Central Pennsylvania, she earned her Bachelor’s degrees for Philosophy and Creative Writing.
 An interest in language led her into multiple cultural landscapes: she has lived as an expat, played music with international ensembles, and has enjoyed reading and writing poetry in English and German.

-Kirstin has been instructing in the outdoors for over a decade in several U.S. states and has been with WRFI since 2019.
+Kirstin has been instructing in the outdoors for over 15 years in several U.S. states and has been with WRFI since 2019.
 She is a climber and canoeist in addition to being an avid backpacker.
 She can often be found enjoying a cup of excellent coffee, preferably after a night of sleeping beneath the stars.